Coconut Shrimp Curry with Red Pepper and Spinach

 - large handful of spinach

-- In a bowl mix together the shrimp marinate ingredients and add shrimp, let sit for 15 minutes.
+- In a bowl mix together the shrimp marinade ingredients and add shrimp, let sit for 15 minutes.

-- While shrimp is marinating, add vegetable oil to a large skillet and place over medium heat.
+- Next, add oil to a large skillet and place over medium heat.
 Add diced onion and red pepper and cook for 4 minutes or until vegetables soften.
-Add garlic and saute for an additional minute.
+Add garlic and sauté for an additional minute.

 - Next add fresh ginger, coriander, curry powder and turmeric.
 Stir and cook for an additional minute.